adammcgrogan/beacon/README.md

 </div>

 The command center for your server's health and performance.
-* **Live Graphs:** Real-time, animated graphs tracking Server TPS and RAM usage over the last 60 seconds.
+* **Live Graphs:** Real-time, animated graphs tracking TPS and RAM usage over the last 60 seconds.
 * **Danger Zone Controls:** Send Stop, Restart, and Save-All commands directly from the UI.
 * **World Radar:** A visual progress bar showing which of your top dimensions are consuming the most server resources.
 * **Recent Events Feed:** A cleanly filtered, color-coded feed of console high-level events (joins, leaves, saves, warnings, and errors).